OfficeDev/MCCA/README.md

          This will generate a report only on for the solutions entered by you and based on the regions you have selected.
   In either of the cases, there will be a prompt to enter your credentials.
 Once you enter your credentials, MCCA will run for a while and an HTML report will be generated.

+  4. ExchangeEnvironmentName

+        This will generate MCCA report for Security & Compliance Center PowerShell in a Microsoft 365 DoD organization or Microsoft GCC High organization

+        O365USGovDoD
+           This will generate MCCA report for Security & Compliance Center PowerShell in a Microsoft 365 DoD organization.

+          Get-MCCAReport -ExchangeEnvironmentName O365USGovDoD

+         O365USGovGCCHigh
+           This will generate MCCA report for Security & Compliance Center PowerShell in a Microsoft GCC High organization.

+           Get-MCCAReport -ExchangeEnvironmentName O365USGovGCCHigh
 # License
 We use the following open source components in order to generate the report:
     •	Bootstrap, MIT License - https://getbootstrap.com/docs/4.0/about/license/